Parshat Terumah 5772

 The tent was surrounded by a courtyard.
 In this courtyard were the altar for bringing animal offerings and a washbasin (kiyor).

-I want to investigate a couple of ideas about the vessels that were part of the Mishkan.
+I want to investigate a couple of ideas about the vessels that were part of the Tabernacle.

 Here is the translation of a few few verses from Judaica Press: